Posted April 2025

 Monthly labor force and unemployment

-As of December 2024, Klickitat County has experienced notable employment and unemployment trends.
-Employment levels remain relatively stable, with a slight increase in total labor force, employment and small decrease in unemployment.
+- As of February 2025, Klickitat County has experienced notable employment and unemployment trends.
+Employment levels remain relatively stable, with a slight decrease in total labor force, employment and unemployment.

 Unemployment rate, not seasonally adjusted